-Increasing access to, and enabling the collection, publication and use of open land governance data, should not be seen as the prerogative of the government alone, but rather of a broad partnership between citizens, the public and commercial sectors.
-While governments have the primary responsibility for the collection, use and publication of primary land governance data, commerce and the public also collect a significant amount of data and information.
-Work to combine the government and private data and to ensure that an environment is built up that encompasses this tripartite approach remains a challenge.
+Increasing access to, and enabling the collection, publication, and use of open land governance data, should not be seen as the prerogative of the government alone, but rather of a broad partnership between citizens, the public, and commercial sectors.
+While governments have the primary responsibility for the collection, use, and publication of primary land governance data, commerce and the public also collect a significant amount of data and information.
+Work to combine government and private data and to ensure that an environment is built up that encompasses this tripartite approach requires commitment and leadership by all parties.